DevExpress-Examples/blazor-DxGrid-Bind-To-Web-Api-Service/Readme.md

-### DxDataGrid for Blazor - How to bind it to the Web API Service
+### Blazor Data Grid - How to bind it to the Web API Service

 There are two projects:
 1) MyTestWebService